-Parenting is hard.... there, I said it.
-Homeschooling is hard.... yes, I said that too.
-All of these are hard jobs folks.
-They are marathons not sprints.
+Parenting is hard, folks.
+There, I said it.
+Homeschooling is hard too.
+Both are difficult jobs.
+They are marathons, not sprints.
 It takes years for you to see the outcomes of whatever it is you are doing right now in this moment.
-Years of tiny little moments adding up and filling this little person you are raising.
+Years of tiny little moments adding up and filling this small person you are raising.
 No pressure.

 This post may contain affiliate links.
 Please read my disclosure statement for more information.